 By SEND bringing these findings into the public domain, the Ministry of Local Government and Rural Development responded swiftly and issued directives to all district assemblies to immediately comply with the stipulated guidelines.
 Within a matter of days the districts had started putting their houses in order by opening separate bank accounts for the fund.
 Increased accountability resulted in an increase in the amount of funds being disbursed to people with disabilities and in the number of beneficiaries, meaning that people like Felicia can access the services they need, despite their disabilities.

-- To uncover the facts, SEND organised an extensive network of citizen monitoring committees spread across the country.
+- To uncover the facts, SEND organised an extensive network of citizen monitoring committees spread across

 - SEND believes that advocacy does not need to be adversarial; it can be a collaborative effort between civil society and government actors, particularly at the district level.